timlabs/uscode/United States Code/TITLE 19-CUSTOMS DUTIES/CHAPTER 15-CARIBBEAN BASIN ECONOMIC RECOVERY/CHAPTER 15-CARIBBEAN BASIN ECONOMIC RECOVERY.md

   * For purposes of this subsection—

   * #### (A) Annex
-    * The term "the Annex" means Annex 300–B of the NAFTA.
+    * The term "the Annex" means Annex 300–B of the North American Free Trade Agreement entered into between the United States, Mexico, and Canada on December 17, 1992.

   * #### (B) CBTPA beneficiary country
     * The term "CBTPA beneficiary country" means any "beneficiary country", as defined in section 2702(a)(1)(A) of this title, which the President designates as a CBTPA beneficiary country, taking into account the criteria contained in subsections (b) and (c) of section 2702 of this title and other appropriate criteria, including the following: